 Our Results

-USTDA strategically facilitates export opportunities for U.S. companies and supports sustainable development in dynamic markets all around the world.
-USTDA now generates an average of $231 in U.S. exports for every dollar it programs.
-Since its inception, the Agency has supported more than $119 billion in U.S. exports to infrastructure projects in emerging economies, helping companies create good-paying jobs across the United States, including small businesses from more than 370 communities.
+USTDA generates an average of $231 in U.S. exports for every dollar it programs.
+Since its inception, the Agency has supported more than $120 billion in U.S. exports to the infrastructure projects that it has supported in emerging economies, helping companies create good-paying jobs across the United States, including small businesses from approximately 380 communities.

 Our Tools